fornoraisonne/UP221-Xander/README.md

 This is my repository for UP221, a UCLA Urban Planning graduate course on geographic information systems and spatial data science.

-I'm interested in pesticide exposures, food security, housing + environmental justice for unhoused + indigenous people.
+I'm interested in pesticide exposures, food security & agroforestry, housing & environmental justice, heat/shade equity and cobenefit analysis of climate action policy.